 Important: This site is for informational purposes only.
 Nothing here constitutes medical advice.
-Cold water immersion may not be appropriate for everyone — consult a licensed medical professional before beginning any cold therapy protocol. | Last Updated: March 2026
+Cold water immersion may not be appropriate for everyone — consult a licensed medical professional before beginning any cold therapy protocol. | Last Updated: June 2026

 Performance-First Buying Guide · 2026